Interview with Mark

 Mark Seymour was born and raised in an area of outstanding natural beauty in the southwest of England, so enjoying the great outdoors has always been an important part of his life.
 As a tour guide, he definitely brings that "grab your jacket, hop off the coach, and let's explore" attitude to the groups he leads.
+Mark also offers small group tours in the UK and blogs about various aspects of British life.

 Where are you from, and how did you catch the travel bug?

 I grew up in a small town close to Clovelly, on the cliffs and moors of North Devon.
-My family moved to Bath when I was a young teenager, and it's from there that I started to travel with my best friend, future tour guide Jamie Blair Gould.
+My family moved to Bath when I was a young teenager, and it's from there that I started to travel with my best friend, future tour guide Jamie.
 We both seriously caught the travel bug during a backpacking trip to North Africa.
 Bath was always a wonderful place to return to — an exciting university town, but also a place of historic beauty.

 What are your favorite places along the tours that you lead?